 Currently, Melissa is the Collections Consultant to HOLO Inc. a Chicago company dedicated to collecting and exhibiting fine art Holograms.
 HOLO Inc. has acquired the Global Images Hologram and the Rudie Berkhout Hologram collections.
 She is a technical consultant for Southwood Holographics, NY and She is on the Board of Directors of the Center for Holographic Arts, NY.
 Melissa is teaching online holography courses through the International School of Holography.

 Melissa Crenshaw continues to explore the potential of light in all aspects, including the expression of visual ideas and for creating luminous environments.

 Detailed CV provided in sub menu

-Melissa Crenshaw has worked in the field of Holography for over 35 years.
+Melissa Crenshaw has worked in the field of Holography since 1982.
 She has created limited edition holographic art since the early 1980’s.
-Her art works are in private and public international collections, including the Global Images Collection, MIT Museum, Canada’s Art Bank, and the Museum fur Neue Viseulle Medien in Koln, Germany.
+Her art works are in private and public international collections, including the Global Images (now HOLO Inc of Chicago) Collection, MIT Museum, Canada’s Art Bank, and the Museum fur Neue Viseulle Medien in Koln, Germany.
 She received two Artist in Residences at the Museum of Holography in New York, one at Fringe Research Facility in Toronto and was a recipient of the New York Shearwater Foundation Award for outstanding work in Art Holography.